comrade-coop/apocryph/spec/BACKLOG.md

 Status: Correct as needed

-Currently, the whole of the Trusted Pods' Provider client/node is implemented as a pair of long-running processes deployed within Kubernetes -- one for listening for incomming Pod deployments and one for monitoring them.
+Currently, the whole of the Trusted Pods' Provider client/node is implemented as a pair of long-running processes deployed within Kubernetes -- one for listening for incoming Pod deployments and one for monitoring them.
 Going forward, it could be beneficial to make more parts of that service reusable by splitting off libp2p connections, actual deployments, metrics collection, and smart contract invoicing into their own processes/services can be changed or reused on their own.

 ### Payment contract is one contract and not multiple